|St. Agatha of Sicily|

 For centuries, people have celebrated Saint Agatha’s feast day by having bread blessed.
-So make sure your dinner plans include a loaf of bread (here’s a fairly easy Sicilian bread recipe, if you’re feeling adventurous), and use this blessing rite:
+So make sure your dinner plans include a loaf of bread (here’s a fairly easy Sicilian bread recipe, if you’re feeling adventurous, and here's a no-knead recipe that bakes in a dutch oven), and use this blessing rite:

 Leader: Our help is in the name of the Lord.

 Leader: Let us pray.
 Holy Lord, Father almighty, everlasting God, Who did consecrate this day with the martyrdom of the venerable Agatha, granting her the gift of healing body and soul; bless + this bread with Thy supernatural benevolence.
 May it be to all partakers health for body and soul, and a safe guard against illness and all inimical assaults.
 Through our Lord, Jesus Christ, Thy Son, the living bread which came down from heaven, Who lives and reigns with Thee in unity of the Holy Spirit, God, eternally,